Ana Julaton

-Luciana Bonifacio Julaton is an American former professional boxer and mixed martial artist.
+Luciana Julaton is an American former professional boxer and mixed martial artist.
 She was the first to win the Women's WBO Super Bantamweight and IBA Super Bantamweight titles.
 Nicknamed "The Hurricane", she is also one of the quickest boxers ever to win a world title, having fought just five previous professional bouts before winning the IBA Super Bantamweight title.

 In mixed martial arts, Julaton competed for ONE Fighting Championship and Bellator MMA.

 Julaton retired from combat sports in March 2018.

 Boxing career

 Early career

 Julaton was born in San Francisco, California.
 Despite her father making her train in martial arts when she was little, she had no interest in boxing whatsoever.
 It was only while working as a bok-fu instructor, at the West Wind Martial Arts and Boxing School in Berkeley, California, that Julaton was introduced to boxing through a lecture session organized by her now trainer-manager, Angelo Reyes.